Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Numerical phenomenology and perturbative explanation

 \subsection{Critical point $h=1$}

 Finally, in Fig.~\ref{fig:crit} we report the numerical results for the critical point $h=1$.
 As we demonstrate in Fig.~\ref{fig:crit} (a-c), overall bipartite entanglement decreases with $p$ for all protocols $\mathcal{M}$.
 In particular, $\mathcal{M}_\mathrm{up/Born}$ reproduce the results in the literature~\cite{lee2023quantum,weinstein2023nonlocality}, which are understood in terms of a defect perturbed field theory.
 Interestingly, for $\mathcal{M}_\mathrm{down}$, the critical behavior is reminiscent to that of the off-critical phases, namely, the entropy appears to reach zero discontinuously for $p\to 1$.
-For all protocols, we observe that at any given $p<1$ the EE maintains logarithmic dependence on $\ell$, with a central charge $c_\mathrm{eff}(p)$ renormalized by the external monitoring~\footnote{For $\mathcal{M}_\mathrm{down}$, it may appear that the curves corresponding to different values of $\ell$ converge to a limiting line for $\ell\to\infty$ at large $p$ [see Fig.~\ref{fig:crit}(b)].
+For all protocols, we observe that at any given $p<1$ the EE maintains logarithmic dependence on $\ell$, with a central charge $c_\mathrm{eff}(p)$ renormalized by the external monitoring, consistently with previous results in the literature.
+Notice that for $\mathcal{M}_\mathrm{down}$ it may appear that the curves corresponding to different values of $\ell$ converge to a limiting line for $\ell\to\infty$ at large $p$ [see Fig.~\ref{fig:crit}(b)].
 This fact would indicate a transition to an area law.
-However, performing a finite-size analysis, we investigated this possibility by estimating the central charge $c_\mathrm{eff}(p)$ using the largest values of $\ell$ available, and found that it reaches zero only at $p=1$.}, consistently with previous results in the literature.
+However, performing a finite-size analysis, we investigated this possibility by estimating the central charge $c_\mathrm{eff}(p)$ using the largest values of $\ell$ available, and found that it reaches zero only at $p=1$.

 Next, we analyze the QFI, summarizing our findings in Fig.~\ref{fig:crit} (d-f).
 While $\mathcal{M}_\mathrm{up}$ and $\mathcal{M}_\mathrm{Born}$ yield a qualitatively similar decrease with the measurement density $p$, for the $\mathcal{M}_\mathrm{down}$ protocol we observe enhanced multipartite entanglement.
 In detail, a small density of projections $p$ can increase the QFI density.
 The peak position appears to shift towards larger $p$ as $L$ increases.
 Nevertheless, the effect of monitoring does not alter the scaling behavior of $f_Q$ on $L$, analogously to the EE.